RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Intermission 2.md

 ***

-Trouble felt like she could breath.
+Trouble felt like she could breathe.

-Actually relax and breath, the anxiety that she didn't realize had been her constant companion was almost non-existent today.
+Actually relax and breathe, the anxiety that she didn't realize had been her constant companion was almost non-existent today.

 She didn't want to dwell in self reflection at all, but in the same breath it was something she realized she desperately wanted.